SulemanAwais/Lets-draw/lets-draw/readme.md

 ![sketch of a candle](./candle.png)

-We have to identify what object the user has drawn
+We have to identify what object the user has drawn.
 <p>

+## Applications
+Our Project has following applications:
+- This can be used for the learning of children about various objects.
+- This can also be seen as a fun game for everyone.
+This is excellent to eliminate boredom.
+- Teachers can use this application to take drawing tests of children.